RobustiPy/robustipy/README.md

 ## Example

 A working usage example script -- `replication_example.py` -- is provided at the root of this repository.
 You can also find a number of empirical examples [here](https://github.com/RobustiPy/Empirical-Examples) and some simulated examples [here](Simulated-Examples).
+Those examples show how RobustiPy goes beyond the simple variation of `controls'.

 ![Union dataset example](./figures/union_example/union_curve.svg)